 - Purchaser requirements for the verification and inspection of critical tank car components

 - Flexibility for purchasers and suppliers to maintain a robust quality assurance system while ensuring the ability to remain responsive to market conditions

 How RSI-100 Was Developed

-The RSI-100 Standard sets forth clear roles and responsibilities between purchasers and suppliers, defines key quality criteria, identifies objective evidence to establish compliance, and serves as a tool for certified tank car facilities to engage with non-certified facilities, which are a critical part of the supply chain.
+RSI-100 sets forth clear roles and responsibilities between purchasers and suppliers, defines key quality criteria, identifies objective evidence to establish compliance, and serves as a tool for certified tank car facilities to engage with non-certified facilities, which are a critical part of the supply chain.